Vallic/dynamodb_client/README.md

 **Important**
-Whilst needs of different projects could be different, for that reason billing and read consistency can be defined trough settings per an instance or per each table.
+Whilst needs of different projects could be different, for that reason billing and read consistency can be defined through settings per an instance or per each table.
 As well, read consistency can be set inside each query which you perform if you choose to add `ConsistencyRead => TRUE` inside your query.